aaronsexton/Sextonetal_Navigation_Biodiversity_Supplementals/README.md

 Inland navigation is a driver of freshwater biodiversity declines in Europe: https://www.researchsquare.com/article/rs-3316255/v1

-There are three R files here which provide code to reproduce the analyses present in this manuscript.
+There are three R files in the code folder which provide code to reproduce the analyses present in this manuscript.

 The first is NAVIDIV Synthesis Supplemental Code.R which contains the code to run the GLMMs and RLQ Fourth Corner Analysis.